AdobeDocs/experiences-by-you.en/help/analytics/intro-to-analytics/transitioning-from-other-platforms/transition-from-google-analytics.md

 ![google-analytics-interfaces](assets/ga-to-aa_2.png)

-This is probably the one thing that you miss most in [!DNL Adobe] [!DNL Analytics].
+This is probably the one thing that you miss most in [!DNL Adobe Analytics].
 There isn't a home screen pre-built for you.
 However, you can easily set up a custom Workspace to replicate what you need from the above list and set it as your landing screen.
 There's more on this topic later (or see Section 2.1.2.1 [!DNL Adobe] Workspace).

 #### 2.1.2.
 In-Site Report Builders

 In addition to the Simple Reports that the analytics tools provided, each tool also provides more powerful tools with which to build out your own custom reports.

-##### 2.1.2.1. [!DNL Adobe] [!DNL Analytics] Workspace
+##### 2.1.2.1. [!DNL Adobe Analytics] Workspace

-This is the powerhouse of [!DNL Adobe] [!DNL Analytics], since its introduction in 2017 it has become the go to place for [!DNL Analytics] analysis, and the primary reason why the Reports section is soon-to-be sunset.
+This is the powerhouse of [!DNL Adobe Analytics], since its introduction in 2017 it has become the go to place for [!DNL Analytics] analysis, and the primary reason why the Reports section is soon-to-be sunset.

 This tool allows you to build out reports with almost complete freedom.